navidonskis/navidonskis.com/content/home.md

 ---
 title: Donatas Navidonskis - Software Engineer
-description: Donatas Navidonskis is an Software Engineer focused on building web applications and infrastructure.
+description: Donatas currently work as Software Engineer at Boozt Fashion AB, highly motivated and result-oriented professional.
+He's focused on web applications and infrastructure, cloud computing, cloud architecture.
+Certified Google Cloud Platform engineer and bachelor of network/administration.
 ---

 # **Donatas Navidonskis** is an Software Engineer focused on building web applications and infrastructure.